J-DubApps/Blog/content/site-disclosure/site-disclosure.md

 ## Site Conditions

-All content provided on julianest.me is for my personal journaling purposes only.
+All content provided on <a href="https://julianwest.me">julianwest.me</a> is for my personal journaling purposes only.
 I make no representations as to the accuracy or completeness of any information found on this site or by following any links posted here.
 I further take no responsibility for damages, losses, or distress resulting from following any of the advice or information made available here. </lawyerspeak-mode>

 You are free to share content from this site provided you always include a link back to the original content and never reproduce more than 200 words at a time without my permission.
 I'm easy: so if you wanna use my content, ask first.